withcenter/fireflow/README.md

       ![Image Link](https://github.com/withcenter/fireflow/blob/main/etc/readme/img/ff-chat-condition-onetoone-chat-2.png?raw=true "Chat rooms collection")

-                1. (if condition) check if the user's photo url is set, if it is then set it as the path of the image widget
+                1. (if condition) check if the user's photo url is set, if it is, then set it as the path of the image widget
-                2. (else condition) another if else condition to check if the user's gender is male or female to correctly show the placeholder image based on the gender of the user
+                2. (else condition) another if else condition to check if the user's gender is male or female to correctly show the placeholder image based on the user's gender

       ![Image Link](https://github.com/withcenter/fireflow/blob/main/etc/readme/img/ff-chat-condition-sing-chat-user-photo-condition-2.png?raw=true "Chat rooms collection")

-                    1. (if condition) check if the user is female, if it is then set the path of the image widget to the female placeholder image url stored in local state
+                    1. (if condition) check if the user is female, if it is, then set the path of the image widget to the female placeholder image url stored in local state
                     2. (else condition) if the user is not female, set the path of the image widget to the male placeholder image url stored in local state

         To display the user's name and the last message sent: